 Verify the node4 installation

-After you install and boot node4, you need to verify that it is installed correctly, that it is part of the cluster, and that it can communicate with node3.
+After you install and boot node4, you must verify that it is installed correctly, that it is part of the cluster, and that it can communicate with node3.

 At this point in the procedure, the operation will have paused as node4 joins quorum.